SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ![](https://github.com/SMARTlab-Purdue/ros-tutorial-gazebo-simulation/blob/master/images/gzsim-camview2.png)

-Next we check the calculated illuminance by watching the published topic _(/light_sensor_plugin/lightSensor)_.
+Next, we check the calculated illuminance by watching the published topic _(/light_sensor_plugin/lightSensor)_.
 Type the following command to see the calculated illuminance value from the image:

         > rostopic echo /light_sensor_plugin/lightSensor